 The two-way ANOVA (analysis of variance) is used to assess the effects of two independent categorical variables (such as gender and college major) – both alone and in combination with each other – on a continuous dependent variable (such as an exam score).
 In this tutorial we show you how to perform and interpret the … Read more

 How to Create and Interpret Side-by-Side Boxplots in SPSS

 Side-by-side boxplots (or box and whisker plots) are a way of visually comparing the distribution of numeric data using the “five number summary” – the minimum, first quartile, median, third quartile, and maximum values – of two or more groups.
 They also allow us to identify any outliers that may exist in our data.
 This … Read more

 How to Create and Interpret a Boxplot in SPSS

 A boxplot (also known as a box and whisker plot) is a way of graphically illustrating the distribution of numeric data using the “five number summary” of the data set – namely the minimum, first quartile, median, third quartile, and maximum values.
 It also identifies any outliers that may exist in the data set.
 This … Read more

 SPSS allows users to make a wide variety of edits to their bar charts.
 In this tutorial we will show you the easiest way to make some of the most common and useful edits using the same simple bar chart.
 Please see our dedicated tutorial if you wish to format your SPSS chart in APA … Read more

-In this tutorial we show you seven ways to make better SPSS pie charts by editing them.
+In this tutorial we show you seven edits that can make your SPSS pie charts better.
 Select the edits that work best for your own pie chart, and remember that the goal of your edits is to communicate your data to your audience as clearly as possible.
-1. Editing Your Pie Chart … Read more
+1. Editing Your Pie Chart in … Read more